tintoy/netcore-base-image/README.md

 # netcore-base-image
-Base Docker image for .NET Core / ASP.NET Core
+A base Docker image for .NET Core / ASP.NET Core

+Includes sqlite3, which tends to be missing on the official ASP.NET Core (Ubuntu) base images.